Ever ask yourself:

 - Use tools and activities to help patients/clients explore their readiness to change

-- Assist patients/clients to explore healthy routines by enabling self-knowledge and self-care activities
+- Assist patients/clients to explore healthy routines by enabling self-knowledge and self-care activities/li>

-- Advocate for structural changes that enable the promotion of group health coaching for hospital and communities
+- Advocate for structural changes that enable the promotion of group health coaching for hospitals and communities

 USA | September 2018